-John P. Reed, Jr., of Bedford, was ac quitted on Saturday of the charge of has ing murdered one Crouse.
-The please up in his behalf was that the shooting was done in self defence, and from wha we know of the case, we have no dou it was completely made out.
-The is one of those unfortunate ones sprin ing out of political animosities.
-The man who was killed had made sever assaults upon John P. Reed, Jr., upon his younger brother, a weak defenceless youth.
-At the time t shooting occurred, Crouse made an sault upon John P. Reed, Jr., sp him with a stone; knocking him de and was advancing with another sto his hand, when Reed drew a pistol him, and killed him almost instan The jury have pronounced the act tifiable, as done in self defence. hope the time will soon come when be political animosities will have been gotten.
-It is said that Crouse was ur on to his acts of violence by outside p ties in Bedford.
-If this be so, the were the most culpable.-Lancader telligencer
+The telegraph announces the fact that John P. Reed, Jr., of Bedford, was acquitted on Saturday of the charge of having murdered one Crouse.
+The plea set up in his behalf was that the shooting was done in self defence, and from what we know of the case, we have no doub it was completely made out.
+The case is one of those unfortunate ones spring ing out of political animosities.-The man who was killed had made several assaults upon John P. Reed, Jr., and upon his younger brother, a weak and defenceless youth.
+At the time the shooting occurred, Crouse made an assault upon John P. Reed, Jr., struck him with a stone; knocking him down, and was advancing with another stone in his hand, when Reed drew a pistol, shot him, and killed him almost instantly.
+The jury have pronounced the act justifiable, as done in self defence.
+Wi hope the time will soon come when past politicalanimosities will have been forgotten.
+It is said that Crouse was urged on to his acts of violence by outside parties in Bedford.
+If this be so, they were the most culpable.-Lancaster In

-Continuation of Indian Depreda
+Continuation of Indian Depredations.

-FORT LARAMIE, Dacotah Territor Nov.
-6.-For 100 miles on each side Fort Sedgwick (Julesburg) there has day, between Indians and travelle Last week a band of delegates to Ge eral Sanborn's peace convention, on the Republican, attacked a train near kali station, ham-strnng the ov above Sedgwick, and after a fierce for of four hours, fell back, leaving teen of their dead behind.
-A vege ble train en route from Camp Collins this place, was captured a few days ag so that we shall probably have a so city in the market the coming wint At present potatoes sell for 35 cents pound; cabbage, \$2 50 a head; gro apples, \$1 a pound, and everything in that line in like proportion.
-But the boldest move on the par the Indians took place day before y terday, when a band of five attacked tions" are carried on, where moneys are a government train, camped only l a mile from and in plain sight of fort, and attempted to stampede stock, but receiving a warm recept from two soldiers, who were hu in the vicinity, they took to their h after shooting six or seven head of ca
+FORT LARAMIE, Dacotah Territory, Nov.
+6.-For 100 miles on each side of Fort Sedgwick (Julesburg) there have been fatal encounters, almost every day, between Indians and travellers Last week a band of delegates to General Sanborn's peace convention, on the the Abolitionists the lesson they must Republican, attacked a train near Allearn ere long, viz: that the negro is in- kali station, ham-strung the oxen, ferior to the white man in everything chained them and two men to the wagcitizen or a soldier.-Pottsville Standard. ed a government train a short distance above Sedgwick, and after a fierce fight of four hours, fell back, leaving sixteen of their dead behind.
+A vegetable train en route from Camp Collins to this place, was captured a few days ago, so that we shall probably have a scar city in the market the coming winter.
+At present potatoes sell for 35 cents a pound; cabbage, \$2 50 a head; green apples, \$1 a pound, and everything else in that line in like proportion.
+But the boldest move on the part of the Indians took place day before yes terday, when a band of five attacked a government train, camped only half a mile from and in plain sight of the fort, and attempted to stampede the stock, but receiving a warm reception from two soldiers, who were hunting in the vicinity, they took to their heels after shooting six or seven head of cat-

-Their sudden dash was a piece of me brayado.
-They were mounted on t best horses their tribe afforded, and h fresh ones following them; on the they would dash through a rocky e on or over a porous prairie, where was difficult for us to follow, of when dismounted and leading our
+Their sudden dash was a piece of mere bravado.
+They were mounted on the best horses their tribe afforded, and had fresh ones following them; on these they would dash through a rocky canon or over a porous prairie, where it was difficult for us to follow, even when dismounted and leading our hor-

-The Indians were so much broken up ed to provide for the winter, and they are crossing the Platte on the way down to the Republican w the buffalo are plenty through thew for the present hostilities on the Pla
+The Indians were so much broken unby ed to provide for the winter, and now they are crossing the Platte on their way down to the Republican, where ter season.
+This movement accounts